Simple Living Tips

 Simple living and slowing down can include enjoying walks on the beach with a loved one

-what exactly is a simplified lifestyle?
+what is a simplified lifestyle?

 how do we simplify our homes?

-You need to look at your home as a treasured space.
 Only items that are special (they mean something to you), are useful (you need them to get through day-to-day life), or are luxuries (entertainment that you enjoy but do not specifically need) will earn a spot in your home.
-Simple living will keep things to a minimum.

-Simple living and slowing down will cause a chain reaction that will begin in your home and continue through every aspect of your life.
-Your finances, your habits, your relationships, your thoughts, and your routines.
+Simple living will keep things to a minimum, and the best part is that living this way will cause a chain reaction that will begin in your home and continue through every aspect of your life.

 As you move forward in your simple living journey you will learn to shift how you see things and how you think of things.
 This will, in turn, eliminate the stress and energy-sucking spirits that can clutter our minds.